Nutrition Questions about Young Athletes

-Heads up!
-I’m working on a sports nutrition course right now, releasing later this year.
 Do you have more questions about sports nutrition?
 Let me know in the comments below so I can be sure to include them!

 Are you getting my weekly newsletter?
 Sign up to get more nutrition tips, strategies, deals and announcements!

 Need a sports nutrition guide for young athletes?
 Check out my book, Eat Like a Champion: Performance Nutrition for Your Young Athlete!

 Or my new E-guide to help you get your athlete started on the right food for the day…Breakfast!

 Disclosure: This post includes affiliate links.
 If you purchase my book from my website, I will earn a small commission from Amazon, which I apply to running this site and creating resources for you.
 Thanks!